dave-thompson/qmk-modules/lumberjack/README.md

 Unfortunately, older keyboards have very little memory, and pretty logging takes up a surprising amount of it.
 You have several options to free up space:

 1. Follow the instructions on QMK's [Squeezing AVR](https://docs.qmk.fm/squeezing_avr) page, which will free up a lot.
-1. Remove `KEYCODE_STRING_ENABLE = yes` from your rules.mk file.
+1. Add `KEYCODE_STRING_ENABLE = no` to your rules.mk file.
 This will make your keycodes much harder to read, but will free ~1,850 bytes.
 1. Temporarily comment out parts of your keymap, like LED functionality, that you can live without until you're done debugging.

 ### My Keycodes are Truncated